psyraxaus/Prosim2GSX/memory-bank/activeContext.md

   - Previously: Updated the application version from 0.3.0 to 0.4.0

 ## Active Decisions
+- Implementing Push-to-Talk functionality with Windows.Gaming.Input for joystick support
+- Using System.Windows.Forms for keyboard detection to avoid creating custom key capture classes
+- Monitoring "system.switches.S_ASP_SEND_CHANNEL" dataref for ACP channel integration
+- Implementing expandable channel sections in the UI for better organization
+- Using theme-aware styling for PTT UI components to maintain visual consistency
+- Adding safeguards to prevent PTT activation on disabled channels
 - Using standard .NET ILogger interfaces throughout the application for better maintainability
 - Allowing AudioService to initialize with null SimConnect to improve application startup reliability
 - Simplifying logging configuration to eliminate duplicate log entries